BUSINESS REGISTRATION IN NIGERIA

 Although there are different types of corporations that can be formed in Nigeria, the most used one among them is a private company limited by shares.

 The private company limited by shares is most sought after because it is the most suitable and appropriate form of a company by which a business can be formed by more than two persons with limited risk.
-The simplicity of forming a private company limited by shares also couple to its efficiency as a purpose vehicle for business within Nigeria and every other part of the world.
+The simplicity of forming a private company limited by shares also couples to its efficiency as a purpose vehicle for business within Nigeria and every other part of the world.

 Subject to the provisions of the Nigerian Companies And Allied Matters Act 2020(CAMA), every private company must be comprised of a minimum of one member (shareholder) and one director.
 The director of a private company can also be the shareholder.
-An infant or a bankrupted person is not qualified to be a director of a company in Nigeria.
+An infant or a bankrupt person is not qualified to be a director of a company in Nigeria.